-As long as you stick to the guidelines below you shouldn't have any issue in taking too much selenium.
+As long as you stick to the guidelines below you shouldn’t have any issues taking too much selenium.

-Notice the MCG behind the number which indicates the dose is in MICROgrams and not miligrams or grams.
+Notice the MCG behind the number which indicates the dose is in MICROgrams and not milligrams or grams.

 Toxic symptoms tend to occur with rapid ingestion over a short period of time.

-Studies have shown that these symptoms may appear within 30-35 days after supplementation in individuals who consume up to 1 GRAM in that time frame.
+Studies have shown that these symptoms may appear within 30-35 days after supplementation in individuals who consume up to 1 GRAM in that time frame (22).

-To put this into perspective remember that 1 gram is equal to 1000 miligrams and 1 miligram is equal to 1000mcg.
+To put this into perspective remember that 1 gram is equal to 1000 milligrams and 1 milligram is equal to 1000mcg.

-With a daily dose of 200-400mcg per day you should only consume around 12,000mcg or 12 miligrams each month - which is MUCH lower than the 1 gram cited above.
+With a daily dose of 200-400mcg per day, you should only consume around 12,000mcg or 12 milligrams each month – which is MUCH lower than the 1 gram cited above.